vidyar/shippabledocs1/sources/index.rst

 Overview
 =========

-Shippable is a SaaS platform to easily add Continuous Integration/Deployment to your Github repositories.
+Shippable is a SaaS platform that lets you easily add Continuous Integration/Deployment to your Github repositories.
 It is lightweight, blazing fast, super simple to setup.
 Code that Shippable builds and tests can be deployed to any Paas providers like Heroku & OpenShift and also to VMs, bare metal, OpenStack clusters, or any major infrastructure provider.

 Common use cases for Shippable include: